aoaow/ids706_individual_project1/README.md

 ### **1. Data Loading**

 - **Function:** `load_breast_cancer_data()` in `lib.py`
-- **Description:** Loads the breast cancer dataset from scikit-learn and converts it into a Polars DataFrame.
+- **Description:** Loads the breast cancer dataset from scikit-learn and converts it into a pandas DataFrame.
 - **Usage:**

   ```python